-to edges.
+OF methods start from the grey value constancy assumption [163]: a given object and background provide constant light intensity between two consecutive frames.
+The OF algorithm searches for the best vector field that explains intensity variations at the pixel level.
+It is implemented as a minimization process resulting in a vector field indicating horizontal and vertical motion (see Fig. 5B).
+One of the first methods to compute OF was proposed by Lucas & Kanade [164] as a least-squares minimization.
+Their method performed well in corners [165] but failed at straight edges due to the aperture problem [166].
+Horn & Schunck [163] proposed an alternative minimization algorithm by introducing an additional smoothness constraint.
+The algorithm diffuses information from corners to straight-edge regions with the additional cost of smoothing discontinuities.
+A first review was presented by [167], and a general computer vision benchmark database was proposed by [168].
+In a related approach by Bruhn et al. [149], anisotropic diffusion was introduced to carry information from corners to edges.
 Bruhn et al.'s approach preserved discontinuities in the OF field and extended the range of detectable motion through multi-scale analysis [169].
 Despite the interesting perspective of these methods and their wide use in computer vision, very few applications have been described in cell migration or even in biology.
-Mainly the complex nature of the methods (minimization algorithms), and the multiple adjustable parameters have made the adoption of these methods difficult.
+Mainly the complex nature of the methods (optimization problems), and multiple adjustable parameters have made the adoption of these methods difficult.
 Our group has recently started to systematically investigate the performance of different OF techniques for motion analysis of fluorescent point signals in microscopic image series [150].
-So far, OF techniques without multiscale implementations can predict motions within an error of 3% for small displacements.
-However, the criteria for optimum parameter combinations for the calculation of the vector fields must be chosen carefully and depends on the temporal sampling frequencies.
+So far, OF techniques without multi-scale implementations can predict motions within an error margin of 3% for small displacements.
+However, the criteria for optimum parameter combinations for the vector fields calculation must be chosen carefully and depends on the temporal sampling frequencies.
 These methods pose an interesting perspective in quantifying cell migration [170] without explicit segmentation.
 For the interested researcher, we suggest some OF implementations available from the Image Processing On Line (IPOL) repository [171].

 Descriptors from OF The output of any of the above mentioned OF methods is a vector field: the direction of the motion and its speed are available for each pixel.
-The most straightforward information that can be computed are mean speed and motion direction within ROIs [156, 140, 157, 86].
+The most straightforward information that can be computed are mean speed and motion direction within ROIs [86, 140, 156, 157].
 However, this operation requires object segmentation.
 Another approach is to search for simple motion patterns, for instance rotational patterns [160], or more complicated patterns like protrusion formation [155].
 For a general pattern analysis, OF can be decomposed into translation, rotation, and convergence motions [172], an idea that has been applied to quantify wound healing dynamics in [161].